 [ix] fda.gov – Cybersecurity

-[x] nist.gov – Framework for Improving Critical Infrastructure Cybersecurity Version 1.1; – healthitsecurity.com – DHS CISA: Serious Vulnerabilities Found in 6 Medical Device Systems
+[x] nist.gov – Framework for Improving Critical Infrastructure Cybersecurity Version 1.1; – healthitsecurity.com – DHS CISA: Serious Vulnerabilities Found in 6 Medical Devices Systems

 [xi] blogs.dlapiper.com – Europe: EU MDCG issues new guidance on Cybersecurity for medical devices

-[xii] medtechdive.com – EU group offers guidance on meeting MDR’s cybersecurity standards; – eumdr.com – The European Union Medical Device Regulation of 2017
+[xii] medtechdive.com – EU group offers guidance on meeting MDR’s cybersecurity standards; – eumdr.com – The European Union Medical Devices Regulation of 2017

 [xiii] europarl.europa.eu – Parliament decides to postpone new requirements for medical devices